Protecting waterfowl and their habitats through research, education and conservation action

 Archibald is the co-founder of the International Crane Foundation (ICF) and has served as the President of ICF for 27 years.
 Since 2000, he has devoted his time to the study and conservation of the Korean DMZ, the restoration of Siberian Cranes in west Asia, and building an endowment fund for ICF.
 He received his bachelor's degree from Dalhousie University and his doctorate from Cornell University.

-Julie Bailey is a retired executive coach and organizational consultant with experience in a wide array of organizational settings.
-Prior to working as an executive coach and organizational consultant, Julie spent many years as a political and financial journalist.
-Her board experience includes the Alvin Ailey American Dance Center, the East Harlem Tutorial Program and the Smithsonian Institution Libraries.
-Since retirement, she has used her organizational expertise to help the New Milford Farmland Preservation Committee and the new not‐for‐profit start‐up, Friends of Sullivan Farm.
-She attended Mount Holyoke College and received an MS degree in Organizational Development from the New York City‐based New School.
+Julie Bailey is a former executive coach/organizational consultant who began as a political and financial journalist in Latin America.
+Her board experience includes the Alvin Ailey American Dance Center, East Harlem Tutorial Program and Smithsonian Institution Libraries.
+Since retirement, she has worked to preserve open space and working family farms in New Milford, make available farmer business/marketing training through the Litchfield-based Farmer’s Table and guided board development pro bono for several area non-profit start-ups.
+She is a Mount Holyoke College graduate with an MS degree in Organizational Development from New York City‐based New School.

 Bruce Beehler, Ph.D.